randovania/randovania/docs/GLOSSARY.md

 - Phazon Mining Tunnel in Metroid Prime
 - Big Pink in Super Metroid

+## Burger King / BK

+A strictly informal term used to describe the situation of being unable to progress in a [Multiworld](#multiworld) [Session](#session).
+This occurs when a player has exhausted all readily available [Checks](#item-check) and must wait for another player to send them [Progression](#progression) before they can continue.
+The term was coined after a player in this state left to get food from the eponymous restaurant and had yet to obtain Progression by the time they returned.

 ## Configuration

 Has two meanings:

 - Colloquially, a term referring to the many types of settings a player may use when generating a game.
-This includes trick settings, item pool settings, starting items and location, [Gameplay and Cosmetic Patches](#game-patches), and many other things.
+This includes trick settings, [Pickup Pool](#pickup-pool) settings, starting items and location, [Gameplay and Cosmetic Patches](#game-patches), and many other things.

 - In code, the Configuration class that each game must provide, derived from the BaseConfiguration class.
 This is where game-specific parts of the [Preset](#preset) are defined.

+## Connection

+Connects two [Nodes](#node) in the same area.
+Contains a set of [Logical Requirements](#requirement) that define whether the [Generator](#generator) and [Solver](#solver) are allowed to cross it.

 ## Dangerous Action

 Any action that the [Generator](#generator) might take which could potentially leave it stranded; a one-way action.
+Specifically, performing a Dangerous Action may leave the Generator unable to access [Pickups](#pickup) or other [Progression](#progression) which they would have been able to obtain before.

+An Action is not Dangerous if it is the only available Action which would allow them to progress, as in this scenario the Generator was unable to obtain other Checks even before they performed the Action.
 See also [Point of No Return](#point-of-no-return).

+## Dangerous Logic
+[Logic](#logic) that allows Actions to be performed which may place the game in an unbeatable state.
+Different from a [Point of No Return](#point-of-no-return) in that this is a primarily player-oriented issue; the game can still be beatable, but performing Actions in the wrong order can cause a player to experience this issue even though the [Seed](#seed) is valid.

+Examples:
+- Collecting the Gravity Suit in Metroid Prime, which makes Underwater Slope Jumps impossible

 ## Database

 The collection of data that represents a game's [Logic](#logic), including the layout of [Worlds](#world) and [Areas](#area), the [Resources](#resource) a player has to progress, the locations of [Pickups](#pickup) and spawn points, and other information.

+## Dock

+Represents some link between two [Areas](#area) that are directly adjacent.
+Docks usually represent things like doors, bridges, or other direct connections between areas, unlike [Teleporters](#teleporter), which represent means of travelling between two distant or disjointed Areas.
+Usually used to link two Areas within the same [World](#world), although it is possible for Docks to connect Areas between different Worlds.

 ## Event

 A logical [Resource](#resource) representing an event that may be triggered in game.
 Events can only be completed once, and cannot be undone.

+## Experimental

+Any system or feature of Randovania which is not ready for public use.

 ## Game Patches